Grades & Marks Don’t Define Your Intelligence

 iv) Grades can give students concrete goals to aim for when they assess their own progress.

 Everyone has his/ her own choice.
 One’s hobby is what he loves to do and what is his passion.
-But in case of our educational system if they choose a stream, they can’t spend much time on his interest.
+But in the case of our educational system, if they choose a stream, they can’t spend much time on his interest.
 Things become monotonous in those cases.
 Students want some times to spend with themselves by doing what he really likes to do.
-Due to academic pressure they are unable to continue with these things or hardly get sometimes.
+Due to academic pressure, they are unable to continue with these things or hardly get sometimes.

-If there was a chance of keeping one’s hobby to continue as a part of syllabus, they could collect more knowledge on it, acquire more flexibility with the subject.
-They will get one more career option added to his academic report which is also a very important point.
-This could make the boring syllabus interesting with just addition of “Hobby As Subject”.
+If there was a chance of keeping one’s hobby to continue as a part of the syllabus, they could collect more knowledge on it, acquire more flexibility with the subject.
+They will get one more career option added to their academic report which is also a very important point.
+This could make the boring syllabus interesting with just the addition of “Hobby As Subject”.

 But everything has its negative sides.
-Also this one system can have negative sides.
-Because we know that students don’t get interest where any subject or topic is bounded within the syllabus.
-They can also lose interest if their hobby, their spare time relaxation is bounded within the syllabus.
+Also, this one system can have negative sides.
+Because we know that students don’t get interested where any subject or topic is bounded within the syllabus.
+They can also lose interest in their hobby, their spare time relaxation is bounded within the syllabus.

-So covering all points, we can get that if hobbies can be added to syllabus, but in an interesting way, the thing would have a positive influence on educational system.
+So covering all points, we can get that if hobbies can be added to the syllabus, but interestingly, the thing would have a positive influence on the educational system.